 Outdoor Long Range HDTV Antenna

-- Efficient design alows tremendous gain in a compact size
+- Efficient design allows tremendous gain in a compact size

 - Works great in attics.
 Fits easily & high gain can help overcome loss from roofing materials

 - Great within 70 miles or more from transmitters

 - Intended for people at great distances from the transmitters

 How do I know what TV channels I’ll receive with an HDTV Antenna?